msupply-foundation/msupply_docs/content/health-supply-hub/supplier/registration.md

 ![Registration Denied Email](/health-supply-hub/supplier/images/supplier_registration_denied_email.png)

 <div class="note">
     If your application is declined, our admin team will provide reasons why.
-You can also email us at [mSupply Support Team](mailto:health-supply-hub@msupply.foundation) if you have any questions about your application.
+You can also contact <a href="mailto:health-supply-hub@msupply.foundation">Health Supply Hub</a> team if you have any questions about your application, or simply respond to emails regarding your application.
 </div>

 After your application is accepted, each of your users which were added in your application process will also receive an email.